 Jason fell in love with tournament operations in 2010 when he became a Magic Judge.
 Soon after he accepted a job with StarCityGames.com as an Organized Play Coordinator and Software Developer.
 During his time with SCG, he was technology lead on many of Magic’s largest tournaments to date.
-He has since moved into the network security field.
+Jason moved onto the network security field, but never could shake his affinity for gaming.
+In 2019 he started working on Melee as a side project, and would eventually leave his previous field to focus entirely on the increased demands of his company.